 - Don’t be afraid to ask for clarity on anything you don’t understand

-Reading past patients’ reviews are a huge part of your research to pick the right sleeve surgeon.
-You can learn about the surgeon’s reputation, complications, and outcome by going through the testimonials.
+Reading past patients’ reviews is a huge part of your research to pick the right sleeve surgeon.
+You can learn about the surgeon’s reputation, complications, and outcomes by going through the testimonials.

 What to expect in a bariatric appointment?